openstax/biglearn-sparfa-server/README.md

 ## SPARFA Server

-The SPARFA server runs the celery worker and the beat process to start all periodic tasks.
+The SPARFA server runs the celery worker and beat processes to start all periodic tasks, including loaders and calculations.
-The tasks are the loader tasks and the calculations.
 Make sure you have the database and RabbitMQ services running.

     `sparfa server`